pkulchenko/fullmoon/README.md

 fm.makePath("youtube", {videoid = "abc"}) --> https://youtu.be/abc
 ```

-A route without any action handler is skiped during the route matching
+A route without any action handler is skipped during the route matching
 process.

 #### Internal routes